 Jason responds knowingly: "In Jacksonville, that's the first stage of grief."

-Season 4, Episode 8.
+The Good Place The Podcast, writer Josh Siegal explained that the other four stages of grief in Jacksonville, which were cut from the episode, are ATV race, tattoo fight, prank call the morgue, and graffiti the morgue (in that order).
+12 They Have A Weird Funeral Tradition Season 4, Episode 8.
+"There's a Jacksonville tradition of having your funeral where you were born," he explains to Tahani, Eleanor, and Janet.
+"I got born in the deep end of a pool right after my mom did a cannonball."
+13 Piñatas Are Apparently Hard To Come By Season 4, Episode 8.
 During Tahani's eulogy to Jason, she says that despite his difficult childhood, he always looked on the bright side.
 "He once told me the closest he'd ever gotten to having a piñata on his birthday was when a seagull ate too many condoms on the beach and exploded," she says, which causes Jason to smile fondly.

-At least he loves Jacksonville — even if he's the only one.
+he loves Jacksonville — even if he's the only one.